jeka-dev/jeka/README.md

 These objectives can be achieved programmatically or by configuring properties for the reusable components.

-Thanks to the component model, plugins exist to seamlessly integrate technologies such as  *Spring-Boot*, *OpenApi*, *NodeJs*, *Protobuf*, *SonarQube* and more.
+Thanks to the component model, plugins are available to seamlessly integrate technologies such as  *Spring-Boot*, *OpenApi*, *NodeJs*, *Protobuf*, *SonarQube* and more.

-# Why JeKa
+# Why JeKa ?

+## Short Answer

+To provide an alternative to mainstream Java build tools, for individuals frustrated with technologies they perceive as old, heavy, rigid or bloated.

+JeKA introduces a breath of fresh air in this domain by offering a kit allowing to build projects with various technologies, or create custom build framework with their preferred language.

+## Longer One

-JeKa aims at bridging **dev** and **ops** by allowing the entire process to be implemented in a single language, for say : **Java** or **Kotlin**.
+JeKa fills the gap between **dev** and **ops** by allowing the entire process to be implemented in a single language, for say : **Java** or **Kotlin**.
 This includes tasks like *development*, *building*, *creating pipelines*, *testing*, *deploying containers* and *provisioning platforms*.